-When I was in college, I thought of helping the victims of the Mt Pinatubo eruption.
-I have no money to give, but I felt that others would be willing to help.
+In college, I thought of helping the victims of the Mt Pinatubo eruption.
+I have no money to give, but I felt others would be willing to help.
 I told my classmates about it, and they loved the idea., then we started talking to other students.
 After two weeks, we went to Pampanga with four trucks of relief goods and some money.
 We did this project two more times.

 The act can be as simple as pushing a car that refuses to start.
 When one person is willing to help, others soon follow.
 I bet you see this happening almost every day.

-Or as heroic as Jericho Rosales’s rescue of those who were stranded in their houses during two super-typhoons.
-He is a living bayani and there are many who are like him.
+Or as heroic as Jericho Rosales’s rescue of those stranded in their houses during two super-typhoons.
+He is a living hero, and many are like him.

 Then others follow.

 One mother cooked food for those in rescue centers after an earthquake — and then her friends followed her lead.
-An entrepreneur sold her beauty products for significant discounts to donate the proceeds, then men and women bought the products even though some of them didn’t use the product.
+An entrepreneur sold her beauty products for significant discounts to donate the proceeds, then men and women bought the products even though some didn’t use them.